sourmash-bio/sourmash/doc/command-line.md

 ```
 sourmash tax prepare --taxonomy file1.csv file2.db -o tax.csv -F csv
 ```

+**Note:** As of sourmash v4.6.0, the output of `sourmash tax annotate` can be used as a taxonomy input spreadsheet as well.

 ### `sourmash tax grep` - subset taxonomies and create picklists based on taxonomy string matches